-- a) Ensuring the Clwyd Pension Fund is managed and pension payments are made in compliance with the extant Local Government Pension Scheme Regulations, Her Majesty's Revenue & Customs requirements for UK registered pension schemes and all other relevant statutory provisions. - b) Ensuring robust risk management arrangements are in place. - c) Ensuring the Council operates with due regard and in the spirit of all relevant statutory and non statutory best practice guidance in relation to its management of the Clwyd Pension Fund. - d) Determining the Pension Fund's aims and objectives, strategies, statutory compliance statements, policies and procedures for the overall management of the Fund, including in relation to the following areas: - i) Governance approving the Fund's Governance Policy and Compliance Statement for the Fund within the framework as determined by Flintshire County Council and making recommendations to Flintshire County Council about any changes to that framework. - ii) Funding Strategy approving the Fund's Funding Strategy Statement including ongoing monitoring and management of the liabilities, ensuring appropriate funding plans are in place for all employers in the Fund, overseeing the triennial valuation and interim valuations, and working with the actuary in determining the appropriate level of employer contributions for each employer. - iii) Investment strategy approving the Fund's investment strategy, Statement of Investment Principles and Myners Compliance Statement including setting investment targets and ensuring these are aligned with the Fund's specific liability profile and risk appetite. - iv) Administration Strategy approving the Fund's Administration Strategy determining how the Council will the administer the Fund including collecting payments due, calculating and paying benefits, gathering information from and providing information to scheme members and employers. - v) Communications Strategy approving the Fund's Communication Strategy, determining the methods of communications with the various stakeholders including scheme members and employers. - vi) Discretions determining how the various administering authority discretions are operated for the Fund. - e) Monitoring the implementation of these policies and strategies on an ongoing basis. - f) In relation to the Wales Pension Partnership Collaboration arrangements:
+- b) Ensuring robust risk management arrangements are in place. - c) Ensuring the Council operates with due regard and in the spirit of all relevant statutory and non statutory best practice guidance in relation to its management of the Clwyd Pension Fund. - d) Determining the Pension Fund's aims and objectives, strategies, statutory compliance statements, policies and procedures for the overall management of the Fund, including in relation to the following areas: - i) Governance approving the Fund's Governance Policy and Compliance Statement for the Fund within the framework as determined by Flintshire County Council and making recommendations to Flintshire County Council about any changes to that framework. - ii) Funding Strategy approving the Fund's Funding Strategy Statement including ongoing monitoring and management of the liabilities, ensuring appropriate funding plans are in place for all employers in the Fund, overseeing the triennial valuation and interim valuations, and working with the actuary in determining the appropriate level of employer contributions for each employer. - iii) Investment strategy approving the Fund's investment strategy, Statement of Investment Principles and Myners Compliance Statement including setting investment targets and ensuring these are aligned with the Fund's specific liability profile and risk appetite. - iv) Administration Strategy approving the Fund's Administration Strategy determining how the Council will administer the Fund including collecting payments due, calculating and paying benefits, gathering information from and providing information to scheme members and employers. - v) Communications Strategy approving the Fund's Communication Strategy, determining the methods of communications with the various stakeholders including scheme members and employers. - vi) Discretions determining how the various administering authority discretions are operated for the Fund. - e) Monitoring the implementation of these policies and strategies on an ongoing basis. - f) In relation to the Wales Pension Partnership Collaboration arrangements: - i) Undertaking the following matters reserved to Flintshire County Council as outlined in the Inter-Authority Agreement: - Appointment, termination or replacement of the Operator following the making of a recommendation by the Joint Governance Committee. - Approval of additional expenditure not included within the Business Plan which exceeds 30 % of the approved budget in the Business Plan in any one Financial Year. - Formulation, approval or revisions of each respective Constituent Authority's investment strategy for the purposes of regulation 7 of the Investment Regulations.

-- i) Undertaking the following matters reserved to Flintshire County Council as outlined in the Inter-Authority Agreement: - Appointment, termination or replacement of the Operator following the making of a recommendation by the Joint Governance Committee. - Approval of additional expenditure not included within the Business Plan which exceeds 30 % of the approved budget in the Business Plan in any one Financial Year. - Formulation, approval or revisions of each respective Constituent Authority's investment strategy for the purposes of regulation 7 of the Investment Regulations. - Admitting a new administering authority within the LGPS to the Investment Pool as a Constituent Authority. - Amendment of the Agreement which is not significant to the operation of the arrangements. - Material change to the nature of the Operator Contract. - Approval of the initial strategic objectives to allow preparation of the first Business Plan (which objectives shall reflect the objectives set out in the procurement of the Operator). - Approval of any evaluation or scoring criteria for any procurement of a replacement Operator. - Approval of the Business Plan which shall include approval of the ongoing strategic objectives of the Investment Pool. - Determination of the timing of the transition of the assets held by Clwyd Pension Fund into the Pooling Collaboration and the funds or sub-funds operated by the Operator.
+- Admitting a new administering authority within the LGPS to the Investment Pool as a Constituent Authority. - Amendment of the Agreement which is not significant to the operation of the arrangements. - Material change to the nature of the Operator Contract. - Approval of the initial strategic objectives to allow preparation of the first Business Plan (which objectives shall reflect the objectives set out in the procurement of the Operator). - Approval of any evaluation or scoring criteria for any procurement of a replacement Operator. - Approval of the Business Plan which shall include approval of the ongoing strategic objectives of the Investment Pool. - Determination of the timing of the transition of the assets held by Clwyd Pension Fund into the Pooling Collaboration and the funds or sub-funds operated by the Operator.